KVM-VMI/kvm/Documentation/virt/kvm/kvmi.rst

 	struct kvmi_error_code

-Sets the spte access bits (rwx) for an array of ``count`` guest physical addresses, for the selecte EPT view.
+Sets the spte access bits (rwx) for an array of ``count`` guest physical addresses, for the selected EPT view.

 The valid access bits are::